 But just how long can employers expect workers to stick around?
-Recruiting-software company Jobvite recently released data on what "job hopping" really looks like in today's workforce, and found that the average tenure across all industries nationwide has dropped from 3.75 years in 1990 to 2.25 years in 2015.
+Recruiting software company Jobvite recently released data on what job hopping looks like in today's workforce.
+The report found that 42 percent of job seekers change jobs every one to five years.
+That's up 8 percent from 2016.

-And once you find the right employee, hire him or her quickly, said Sloane Barbour, regional director of Jobspring Partners and Workbridge Associates New York.
+Once you find the right employee, hire them quickly, said Sloane Barbour, regional director of Jobspring Partners and Workbridge Associates New York.
 If you wait too long, it's likely that the person will already be off the market, he said.

 Additional reporting by Nicole Fallon.
 Some source interviews were conducted for a previous version of this article.